 The Galaxy Lounge is the ship's main show lounge, used for Broadway-style production shows and headline entertainers, including singers and comedians.
 While larger and more elaborate than the cabaret acts found on smaller luxury ships, the shows are far simpler than what you'll find on larger mega-ships.
-Still, they seem to please Serenity's passengers, who appreciate the option of seeing a show most evenings but who don't need the full glitz and glamour of more extensive productions.
+Still, they seem to please Serenity's passengers, who appreciate the option of seeing a show most evenings but who don't need the full glitz and glamor of more extensive productions.

 Crystal Serenity Public Rooms

-The ship's cyber center is called Computers@Sea and benefits from Serenity's slightly larger size.
-This two-part room features a classroom with Internet-connected Apple computers and a regular cyber center layout.
-Note, though, that if you set up a shipboard e-mail account in the Internet center, Crystal will charge per megabyte uploaded rather than per minute, and that can be costly.
-Otherwise, typical Internet access (including Wi-Fi around the ship) is available starting at package prices of $50 for 120 minutes, or pay as you go options for 74 cents per minute.
-Also, there are data ports in cabins (and laptops for loan for a daily fee).
-A technology concierge is also onboard to assist you with gadgets, including iPads, Kindles and smart phones.
-Starting in Fall 2014, all members of the line's Crystal Society past passenger loyalty program will receive free Internet (up to 60 minutes free per day).
+The ship's cyber center is called Computers@Sea, and it benefits from Serenity's slightly larger size.
+This two-part room includes a classroom with Internet-connected Apple computers and a regular cyber center layout.
+Note, though, that if you set up a shipboard email account in the Internet center, Crystal will charge per megabyte uploaded, rather than per minute, and that can be costly.
+Otherwise, typical Internet access (including Wi-Fi around the ship) is available in packages that start from $50 for 120 minutes, or you can pay as you go for 74 cents per minute.
+Also, there are data ports in cabins (and laptops you can borrow for a daily fee).
+A technology concierge is also onboard to assist you with gadgets, including iPads, Kindles and smartphones.
+All members of the line's Crystal Society past-passenger loyalty program will receive free Internet (up to 60 minutes free per day).

 Crystal Serenity Spa & Fitness

 During the 2011 refit, new "resort style" deck furniture was added in conversational groupings to the pool deck, with attractive results.
-The area is colorful and cheery without being flashy, and the long couches and oversized circular "pod beds" were perfect for either one or two people to stretch out comfortably in the sun.
+The area is colorful and cheery without being flashy, and the long couches and oversized circular "pod beds" are perfect for either one or two people to stretch out comfortably in the sun.